 - Do you have to keep paying premiums throughout your benefit period?
 Make sure you have a waiver-of-premium benefit in your policy.
-This ensure that you can stop paying premiums once you start receiving benefits after the waiting period.
+This ensures that you can stop paying premiums once you start receiving benefits after the waiting period.

 - Do you understand how your premiums work?
 Typically, premiums on LTCI policies increase over time.
 For policies that don’t have fixed rates, companies can raise the premiums for everyone in your rate class (not just you) no matter how your health might have changed or how many claims you’ve made.

 - Make sure you know exactly what is and isn’t covered.
 If you think you’ll be able to apply LTCI to your 24 hour in-home nursing care bills, make sure your policy guarantees this.
-These personalized types of care are very expensive and most policies only cover them in special cases.
+These personalized types of care are expensive, and most policies only cover them in special cases.

 - Make sure you understand how your insurer defines ADL and the disabilities that interfere with them.
-In almost all cases a licensed health care provider will have to attest that you require help with two or more ADLs for 90 days or longer.
-Other kinds of illness can also trigger benefits; Alzheimer’s patients, for example, may technically be able to achieve all ADLs on their own, but still qualify for care under many policy terms.
+In almost all cases, a licensed health care provider will have to attest that you require help with two or more ADLs for 90 days or longer.
+Other kinds of illness can also trigger benefits.
+Alzheimer’s patients, for example, may technically be able to achieve all ADLs on their own, but still qualify for care under many policy terms.